Book Title: Katy

 It is Helen who gives Katy the courage to go back to school and who pushes her onto the path of self-acceptance.

 This book is great as it represents an individual with a disability as someone who is more than their disability.
 The character has to come to terms with who she is and while she does this, she realises who are her true friends.
 The whole experience makes it so that she is wiser than she was before her accident, more appreciative but also, in many ways, the same.
-She learns that she can still be active, still have a cheeky personality and still be included in sports.
+Katy realises that she is the same person, still cheeky and sporty—just she now does things differently.

 The characters are great, all of them unique and varied in their own way and each of them grows as Katy adapts and grows herself.
 It is a beautiful story that is well-written and holds a positive but realistic message for children who are discovering differences and disabilities.
 I would recommend it to any parent who wants their child to understand and become aware of different conditions.